MetacoSA/NBitcoin/README.md

 To compile it by yourself, you can git clone, open the project and hit the compile button on visual studio.
 How to get started ?
 Check out this article [on CodeProject](http://www.codeproject.com/Articles/768412/NBitcoin-The-most-complete-Bitcoin-port-Part-Crypt) for some basic Bitcoin operations, or [this Introduction to NBitcoin video](https://www.youtube.com/watch?v=X4ZwRWIF49w).

+# How to use with Litecoin ?

+>**Install-Package NBitcoin.Litecoin**

+This is a light weight package with corresponding `Network` instances for Litecoin mainnet and testnet.
+[Sources](https://github.com/MetacoSA/NBitcoin.Litecoin)

+# How to use with my own blockchain?

+ If your crypto currency is similar enough to Bitcoin, please, check out how we integrated [litecoin to NBitcoin](https://github.com/MetacoSA/NBitcoin.Litecoin).

 # For using NBitcoin in Unity 3.5

 In command prompt: